 EUNIC: Initiating European Collaboration

-EUNIC is a network organization for European National Cultural Institutes and similar organizations working in the field of cultural diplomacy and intercultural relations.
-Established in 2006 to promote cultural diversity and mutual understanding across cultures, EUNIC has evolved into a global cluster network that delivers transnational collaborative projects through its 36 members and in more than 70 countries around the world.
+EUNIC is a network organisation for European National Cultural Institutes and similar organisations working in the field of cultural diplomacy and intercultural relations.
+It has been promoting cultural diversity and mutual understanding across cultures since 2006.
+EUNIC has evolved into a global cluster network.
+It supports transnational collaborative projects through its 36 members and in more than 70 countries around the world.

 - Promoting culture and intercultural dialogue for peaceful inter-community relations